 Charles and other Grantham Scholars organised a webinar about housing as part of our public engagement work in 2021.
 For this event, experts from Nation Wide and community led housing projects discussed innovation in housing supply.
 Now you can watch this webinar on our YouTube channel.

 Watch How can we enable sustainable innovation in the UK housing supply? by clicking the video below.

 Sheffield newspaper The Star featured a story on the Regenerate tool.
 Read: Sheffield university academics argue more buildings should be renovated to aid post Covid-19 recovery.

-You can find out more about Charles’ research from his Research Profile
+You can find out more about Charles Gillott’s research on his Research Profile

 Or connect with him on LinkedIn